ropensci/RNeXML/inst/doc/pubs/manuscript.md

 <!-- How could this be improved?
 Should we use something more formal?
-We want this example to be something other users could reasonably do themselves without expertise in RDFa or XML, but also to be a good model case that doesn't cut corners.  -->
+We want this example to be something other users could reasonably do themselves without expertise in RDFa or XML, but also to be a good model case that doesn't cut corners. @cboettig -->

 <!-- I don't see how this could be improved much without forcing people
 to fire op protege (let's not!).
-As it happens, the Dublin Core URI, for example, points to an HTML page so even in that case automatic reasoners would not be able to consume the vocabulary and draw inferences about, e.g. identity of predicates (owl:sameAs and such). -->
+As it happens, the Dublin Core URI, for example, points to an HTML page so even in that case automatic reasoners would not be able to consume the vocabulary and draw inferences about, e.g. identity of predicates (owl:sameAs and such). @rvosa -->

 Using this convention we can generate NeXML files containing simmap data, read those files into R, and convert them back into the `phytools`